 filesystem, when reaching the

 downin the filesystem.
-This allows to control the memory usage by the service but also providing a a guarantee that the service won't lose any data.
+This allows us to control the memory usage by the service and also provides a guarantee that the service won't lose any data.
 By default, the enforcement of the

-Fluent Bit implements the concept of logical queues: based on its Tag a Chunk, can be routed to multiple destinations, so internally we keep a reference from where a Chunk was created and where it needs to go.
+Calyptia Fluent Bit implements the concept of logical queues: based on its Tag, a Chunk can be routed to multiple destinations.
+Thus, we keep an internal reference from where a Chunk was created and where it needs to go.

 It's common to find cases where if we have multiple destinations for a Chunk, one of the destinations might be slower than the other, or maybe one is generating backpressure and not all of them.
 In this scenario, how do we limit the amount of filesystem Chunks that we are logically queueing?

-Starting from Fluent Bit v1.6, we introduced the new configuration property for output plugins called
+Starting from Calyptia Fluent Bit v1.6, we introduced the new configuration property for output plugins called

-storage.total_limit_sizewhich limits the number of Chunks that exist in the file system for a certain logical output destination.
-If one of destinations reaches the
+storage.total_limit_sizewhich limits the number of Chunks that exist in the filesystem for a certain logical output destination.
+If one of the destinations reaches the

 storage.total_limit_size, the oldest Chunk from its queue for that logical output destination will be discarded.